Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.68).
+- The Braves have a 3.65 team ERA that ranks third among all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (51 total, 0.9 per game).
+- The Braves surrender the second-fewest home runs in baseball (52 total, 0.9 per game).

-- Strider makes the start for the Braves, his 12th of the season.
-He is 5-2 with a 3.11 ERA and 106 strikeouts through 63 2/3 innings pitched.
+- Soroka (0-1) starts for the Braves, his second of the season.

-- The right-hander's last time out came on Sunday against the Philadelphia Phillies, when he tossed six innings, surrendering two earned runs while giving up two hits.
+- His most recent time out came on Tuesday against the Oakland Athletics, when the right-hander went six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.